- The Seven Best Beard Washes of 2019

-Growing a beard has become more and more popular in the past few years, and along with this, the market for beard care products has exploded in growth.
+Growing a beard has become more and more popular in the past few years, and along with this, the market for beard products has exploded in growth.

 The big question is this;

-If you have beard, you know that it grows perfectly well even if you wash it with normal shampoo meant for the hair on the top of your head.
+If you have a beard, you know that it grows perfectly even if you wash it with normal shampoo meant for the hair on the top of your head.

-But if you look deeper into it, there is a reason to actually opt for specific beard shampoo and conditioner (or not even specifically a product targeted towards beards, but different than most store-bought shampoos).
+But if you look deeper into it, there is a reason to opt for specific beard shampoo and beard conditioner (or not even specifically a product targeted towards beards, but different than most store-bought shampoos).